souuk/eily/README.md

+haii... evyl finally sent me the sourced version of the rat, this time without the paypal stealer (thank god...)! dont question too much, just go with the source code. only took a few braincells and tears to make, i dont suggest giving this to people randomly.
+***use it wisely*** -souk

 **What it does:**

-- Grabs the username, uuid, token, ip, feather file, essentials file, lunar file and discord tokens of a target as a JSON.
-- Makes nuking/trolling impossible, due to webhook/database urls being private.
+- Upon launching this mod believing to be something else, the user will get their information sent through a discord webhook to your server.
+- Webhook nuking is very difficult, protected by encryption.
 - Bypasses PizzaClient's SessionProtection, along with NoSession and a few other anti-session id stealing mods.
-- Mod description and information can be easily hidden/camouflaged in other mods (mcmod.info)
+- Mod description and information can be disguised as other mods, usually cofl or skyhanni would work (mcmod.info)

 **What it takes:**